 He agreed.
 “Shhhh, sweetie, don’t curse.
-Your Mamaw will kick my butt if she hears that from you.”
+Your Mamaw will kick my butt if she hears you.”
 His knees told him he had sat too long as he used one hand to push up and steadied himself with the other on the tree trunk.
 He had brought up a handful of grass and earth in his fist and sifted through his hands.
 “Too dry,” he brushed a piece of bark from the tree, and it crumbled into powder.
-“Worst it’s been in decades,” he muttered as he rubbed a drooping leaf between thumb and forefinger.
+“Worst in decades,” he muttered as he rubbed a drooping leaf between thumb and forefinger.
 Brittle.
 He worried he’d lose the tree too and considered what to do to run an irrigation line up the hill.

-“Papaw?” she waited a moment and tugged his pants leg, “Grandpa.”
+“Papaw?” she waited a moment and tugged his pants leg.
+“Grandpa.”

 “We don’t come up here anymore,” she pointed up at the tree.
 “Why today?
 When it’s so hot.”